jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 Ultimately, _you_ are the one responsible for logging, monitoring, and backup of your volumes.

-<!SLIDE printonly>
+---
+class: extra-details

-# Checking volumes defined by an image
+## Checking volumes defined by an image

 Wondering if an image has volumes?
 Just use ``docker inspect``: